-EP Colombia's ownership interest Name Location 30 September 2024 31 December 2023 Generadora Chorreritas S.A.S.
+EP Colombia's ownership interest Name Location 31 March 2025 31 December 2024 Generadora Chorreritas S.A.S.
 E.S.P.
 Colombia 100% 100% Hidroelectrica Sabanas S.A.S.
 Colombia 100% 100% Cuerquia SPV S.A.S.
 E.S.P.
-Colombia 100% 100%
+Colombia 100% 100% GENERADORA CUMBAL S.A.S.
+Colombia 100% -

 Generadora Chorreritas S.A.S.
-E.S.P. ("Chorreritas") with registration number: NIT 901.144.893-7 is a commercial company of the Simplified Share type, and Public Utilities Company, with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia, Colombia.
+E.S.P. ("Chorreritas") with registration number: NIT 901.144.893-7 and with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia, Colombia.
 In 2020, Chorreritas acquired the public electricity generation license.
 Chorreritas is engaged in the development of greenfield run-of-the-river hydropower project on San Andrés River in Colombia (Antioquia region).
 During 2022, the project achieved the Ready to Build (RTB) status, that includes all the necessary permits and designs.
 Construction has started in first quarter of 2023.
 During 2023, the project moved forward with the construction of the tunnels, roads and bridges.
 Civil works related to intake and powerhouse started in 2024.

-Hidroelectrica Sabanas S.A.S. ("Sabanas") with registration number: NIT 901.038.749-0 is a commercial company of the Simplified Share type, with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia.
+Hidroelectrica Sabanas S.A.S. ("Sabanas") with registration number: NIT 901.038.749-0 and with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia.
 EP Colombia acquired Sabanas on 31 July 2022.
 Sabanas is engaged in the development of run-of-the-river hydropower project on Penderisco river in Colombia (Urrao, Antioquia region).

 Cuerquia SPV S.A.S.
-E.S.P. ("Cuerquia") with registration number: NIT 901.557.043-6 is a commercial company of the Simplified Share type, and Public Utilities Company, with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia.
+E.S.P. ("Cuerquia") with registration number: NIT 901.557.043-and with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia.
 EP Colombia acquired Curquia on 12 July 2022.
 Cuerquia is engaged in the development of run-of-the-river hydropower project on San Andrés River in Colombia (Antioquia region).